The Security Industry Authority (SIA) has been named as the regulator for Martyn’s Law. This will be delivered as a new function of Authority.

 Will my premises receive a public rating after inspection, such as food standards?

 No. Premises will not be given a public rating.
-Any communication between a site and the Regulator will remain confidential.
+Any communication between a site and the regulator will remain confidential.